 A removable partial denture is a next less expensive option.
-However, most of the time, it is more difficult to eat with a partial denture than no tooth.
-And no matter what, partial dentures move when you chew and start to slowly extract the teeth that have a clasp on over years of use.
+However, it is more challenging to eat with a partial denture than with no tooth most of the time.
+And no matter how careful you chew, partial dentures move and slowly extract the teeth that have a clasp over years of use.

 - Bridge: Most affordable tooth replacement